 Roger Ebert the famed film critic of Roger Ebert & the Movies once called Elijah Wood “The most talented actor in his age group in Hollywood history.”

-Elijah was nominated for or won several awards during these years such as Young Star Awards, Young Hollywood Awards, Young Artist Awards with six nominations and winning Best Young Actor Starring in a Motion Picture for Radio Flyer (1992).
+Elijah was nominated for or won several awards during these years such as the Young Star Awards, Young Hollywood Awards, and the Young Artist Awards with six nominations and winning Best Young Actor Starring in a Motion Picture for Radio Flyer (1992).
 Nominated for Chicago Film Critics Association Awards for Most Promising Actor for Paradise (1991) and many others.